rafaelurben/linux-cheatsheet/1-basics.md

 ### Shell variables

-- `set` — print all shell vars
+- `set`: print all shell vars
-- `set | more` — print shell vars
+- `set | more`: print shell vars
-- `set | grep VAR=` — get a specified shell var
+- `set | grep VAR=`: get a specified shell var
-- `$VAR` — use a shell var
+- `$VAR`: use a shell var
-- `VAR=CONTENT` — set a shell variable
+- `VAR=CONTENT`: set a shell variable

 ### Environment variables

-- `printenv` — print all environment vars
+- `printenv`: print all environment vars
-- `printenv VAR VAR2...` — print one or more environment vars
+- `printenv VAR VAR2...`: print one or more environment vars
-- `export VAR=CONTENT` — set an environment var
+- `export VAR=CONTENT`: set an environment var

 ### Both var types

-- `unset VAR` — unset a shell or environment variable
+- `unset VAR`: unset a shell or environment variable
-- `export VAR` — promote a shell to an environment variable
+- `export VAR`: promote a shell to an environment variable
-- `export -n VAR` — demote an environment to a shell variable
+- `export -n VAR`: demote an environment to a shell variable

 ### Persistent env vars